Preventing Age-Related Cognitive Decline: Strategies For Cognitive Reserve

 By engaging in diverse activities, you’re working on different muscle groups and various cognitive skills.

-Activity varieties, such as incorporating aerobic exercises, strength training, and flexibility workouts, ensure that you’re holistically promoting brain health.
+Activity varieties, such as incorporating aerobic exercises, training, and flexibility workouts, ensure that you’re holistically promoting brain health.

 Research suggests that physical exercise enhances neuroplasticity – the brain’s ability to adapt and reorganise itself throughout life by forming new neural connections.